3 Life Lessons for Dog Moms by Dr. Julie Buzby

-But I hope you don’t mind if I veer off course to highlight three life lessons that aren’t rooted in veterinary science.
-I’ve learned them, or should I say I’ve “earned them”, caring for my clients, patients, eight human children, and three dogs.
-Consider it a heart-to-heart talk from one mom to another.
+That’s why I hope you don’t mind if I veer off course from our usual dog blog posts on practical canine health care topics such as arthritis in dogs or what to do if your dog won’t take pills, to highlight three life lessons that aren’t rooted in veterinary science.
+I’ve learned them, or should I say I’ve “earned them,” caring for my veterinary patients, clients, eight human children, and three furry family members.

-Dr. Julie Buzby’s Life Lesson #1: Mom guilt gets you nowhere.
+Life Lesson #1: Mom guilt gets you nowhere.

 “Do-overs” only happen when playing board games with small children.
-In reality, we don’t have the luxury of playing out our “what ifs”.
+In reality, we don’t have the luxury of playing out our “what ifs.”

 Don’t invest energy reliving an outcome that you wish you could change, because you can’t change it.
 Languishing over the situation is not healthy for you or those who love you.

 And what’s more, in my observation, usually mom guilt is unfounded.
-I’m stunned by the number of clients I’ve talked to over the years who are obsessed with something in their dog’s past medical history) that they feel was their fault.
-As I learn the details, I’m often convinced they are agonizing over something that was beyond their control.
-But here’s the real message: Even if it were under their control, even if a mistake were made, there is no benefit to brooding over it.
+I’m stunned by the number of pet parents I’ve talked to over the years who are obsessed with something in their dog’s past medical history that they feel was their fault.

-Do the best you can and rest in the fact that you did your best. ~ Dr. Julie Buzby Click To TweetDr.
-Julie Buzby’s Life Lesson #2: Don’t be afraid to speak up.
+Do the best you can and rest in the fact that you did your best. ~ Dr. Julie Buzby Click To TweetLife Lesson #2: Don’t be afraid to speak up on your dog’s behalf.

-I knew beyond a shadow of a doubt that his plan was not in the best interest of the baby in my arms, but I didn’t want a confrontation.
+I knew beyond a shadow of a doubt that his plan was not in the best interest of the baby in my arms.
+But I didn’t want a confrontation.
 My newborn son relied on me to be his voice, yet I gave him none.
 (By the way, such experiences are fodder for Lesson #1.)

 What I eventually learned to do in these situations was to ask my questions and state my concerns with the goal of having a conversation with the doctor.
 Typically, we landed on the same page, but not always.
-Remember, you always have the option of getting a second opinion—whether it be from a different doctor in the same practice, a veterinarian at a different practice, or through referral to a specialist.

 Never hesitate to ask questions.
 If you have a concern about your dog’s well-being, share it with your dog’s healthcare providers.

 Be informed.
 Be curious.
-Be proactive in your role as your dog’s voice. ~ Dr. Julie BuzbyClick To TweetDr.
-Julie Buzby’s Life Lesson #3: Intuition matters.
+Be proactive in your role as your dog’s voice. ~ Dr. Julie BuzbyClick To TweetLife Lesson 3: Intuition matters.
+Trust your dog mom intuition.

 You know your dog.
 YOU are an esteemed member of your dog's healthcare team! ~Dr. Julie BuzbyClick To TweetRepeatedly, I hear these three themes.
 They all interrelate.
 They all run deep.